The goal to automate photo editing is great, but there are some things technology just can’t replace. One of those? A human touch.

 Handle large batches of edits

-Product launches, new collections, seasonal changes, upcoming trade shows — there are lots of times when a large batch of photos that need editing come across your desk.
-An estimated 1.2 trillion photos were shot and billions shared via an online platform in 2017 alone.
+Product launches, start of the season, a new fiscal year, new collections, seasonal changes, upcoming trade shows—there are lots of times when a large batch of photos that need editing come across your desk.

 When you have lots of edits and impossible deadlines, automation and AI can help speed things up.
 Give the simple tasks, like basic background removal or resizing, to the computers so you can focus on the more important and creative details.